StevenPss/my-team-page-devChallenges/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-* 404 Not Found page is used `to turn the potential negative user experience of encountering an error into a positive one` for the visitors of your site.
+* A `meet the team page` helps potential `customers` and `clients` get to know the people they might be working with.
+It highlights the people working for your company and can help put a face to the name.

-_For more information, please refer to the [HTTP 404](https://en.wikipedia.org/wiki/HTTP_404) error_
+_For more information, please refer to the [15 Kickass Meet the Team Pages You Need to Check Out](https://www.bluleadz.com/blog/10-kickass-meet-the-team-page-examples)_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/StevenPss/404-not-found-devChallenges/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/StevenPss/my-team-page-devChallenges/issues) for a list of proposed features (and known issues).